bilgino/angularforddd/README.md

 ## Services

-Singleton services are important concepts in Angular applications.
-Most of the functionality that doesn't belong to UI components resides in the service layer in the shape of application-, domain- and infrastructure services.
-And the repository pattern will be used in favor of a state management service.
+Singleton services are important aspects in Angular applications.
+Most of the functionality that doesn't belong to UI components typically resides in the service layer.
+Later, we will discuss the service layer pattern in the form of application-, domain- and infrastructure services according to Domain-Driven Design practices.
+The repository pattern will be used in favor of state management services.

 **» Stateful services vs. stateful repositories**<br/>

-Just as mentioned before, it's common for Angular projects to use feature services for business functionality and state management.
+Just as mentioned before, it's common for Angular projects to use services for business functionality and state management.
-We typically use stateful services if we need to share data across components or process simple HTTP requests and responses that perform CRUD operations.
+We typically use stateful services if we need to share data across components or process HTTP requests and responses that perform CRUD operations.
-In order to comply with Domain-Driven Design we will implement reactive repositories in favor of an active data store.
+In order to comply with Domain-Driven Design we will implement reactive repository services in favor of an active data store.
 The repository service acts as a reactive storage place for globally accessible objects that can be used by other independent components.
-Frontend-Repositories are not just for Entities, but for all domain objects including anemic domain models or view models.
+Repositories in frontend architecture are not just for entities, but for all objects including anemic domain models or view models.
+Repositories also act as an anti-corruption layer allowing us to build models without its shape being affected by the underlying Web-API interface.
+This is useful when consuming a fine-grained (REST) Web-API to piece together an aggregate in the frontend.

 Furthermore, we will introduce the CQRS pattern to stem the heavy-lift when building complicated page flows and user interfaces.
 The CQRS pattern enables us to answer different use cases with the respective data model.
 State changes in the repository will immediately